-Indonesian navy fires shots, seizes Chinese fishing boat
+Indonesian navy fires shots, seizes Chinese boat

 Jakarta, Indonesia — Indonesia’s navy said Monday it fired shots at a Chinese trawler when it refused to stop fishing in Indonesian waters, and then seized the vessel and its eight crewmembers.

 An Indonesian frigate intercepted the trawler on Friday near the Natuna islands in Indonesia’s exclusive economic zone, which overlaps with the southernmost reaches of the South China Sea, said navy western fleet command spokesman Maj.
 Budi Amin.